dianaow/dianaow-website/src/posts/search-dashboard-diary/search-dashboard-diary.md

 ---
-title: Weekly Diary 1 - Designing and developing a search engine and results interface
+title: Weekly Diary 1 - Next.js app with search engine and results interface
 description: A weekly diary to document the design and development process of a web application
 date: '2024-8-18'
 categories: